wqyeo/wqyeo/README.md

 # Hi there 👋, I am Yeo Wen Qin, nice to meet you.

-👨‍💻 &nbsp;I'm a university student studying for a Degree in Software Engineering at [Singapore Institude of Technology](https://www.singaporetech.edu.sg/).\
+👨‍💻 &nbsp;I'm a university student studying for a Degree in Software Engineering at [Singapore Institute of Technology](https://www.singaporetech.edu.sg/).\
 💡 &nbsp;I like to explore new technologies and computer science concepts.\
 🌱 &nbsp;I'm current learning about Cybersecurity.\
 ✉️ &nbsp;Feel free to shoot me an email at yeo_dev@protonmail.com!
 I'll respond as soon as I can.\